How to Write a Two Week Notice Letter (Template + Examples)

 Dear [Supervisor’s Name],

 This notice confirms my resignation from [Company Name].
-My last day of employment will be [last day, typically two weeks from the date of the letter].
-Please let me know how I can help this transition be smooth.
-Thank you for the opportunity to work for you; it has helped me in many ways.
+My last day of employment will be [last day].
+Please let me know how I can help make this transition as smooth as possible.

 Sincerely,

-Begin your letter by addressing your supervisor, manager or HR representative.
-“Dear [First Name]” is sufficient.
-You should only include their last name if you had little interaction.
+Begin your two-week notice letter by addressing your supervisor, manager, or HR representative.
+Use “Dear [First Name]” if you have a friendly rapport, or include the last name if your relationship is formal.

 Dear Monica,